This chapter uses specific stress symbols, different than in the rest of Easy Croatian. |

 The group "A" gets interesting when an unstressed preposition (e.g. u) is placed before the noun: the stress "spreads" to it, i.e. moves one syllable to the left, but gets the rising intonation.

 This stress shift we still see in such nouns is called Neoštokavian stress shift.
-It's the origin of the rising intonation in the Standard Croatian: whenever (well... almost whenever) there was another syllable before the stressed syllable with the falling intonation, the stress moved left, and changed the intonation.
+It’s the origin of the rising intonation in the Standard Croatian: whenever (well... almost whenever) there was another syllable before the stressed syllable with the falling intonation, the stress moved left, and changed the intonation.
 It also happened centuries ago to nouns like žena.
-There are still regions in Croatia where that noun keeps the older stress, žena (we are sure that stress is older because such nouns in Russian have the stress at the "old" position as well).
+There are still regions in Croatia where that noun keeps the older stress, žena (most people assume that stress is older because such nouns in Russian have the stress at that position as well, but other scenarios are possible in principle).

 This is why a rising stress cannot appear on the last syllable – there have to be one syllable after it, one that had the original (falling) stress.
 We can simply show what has happened and what still happens: